kaleab-k/gsv_reprojection_gt/README.md

 **P.S.** The given folder names are not mandatory.

 ## Experimentation
 - For the ground truth construction and evaluate the YOLO results, please execute the _test_reprojection.m_.
+- For the non-maxima suppression in tha panaroma image, please execute the _NMS.m_.

+**Inquiry:**
+- Shall I include all the folders (PanoBasic) in the repository?
 - I have included the rotation of the tilted rectangles.
 There is some improvement in decreasing the bounding box size but not much interms of overall mAP.
 Maybe, I haven't implemented it correctly.
 I would be grateful if you can suggest me a better way.
-- For the non-maxima suppression in tha panaroma image, please execute the _NMS.m_.